 In the following we’d like to share a general rider briefing and guide to race etiquette that we promote at Rocky Trail events – it is based on the official rider briefing speech that our Race Director Martin Wisata holds ahead of race starts.

+We expect all our racers to be respectful to each other and to look out for one another.
 When coming up to a slower rider let him or her know when and where you want to overtake.
 Talk to each other, be friendy and patient.
 When being overtaken please move to the side as quickly as you can.

 Please don’t throw away any rubbish and bring all used wrappers back to the event centre.
 Keep the tracks tidy!